What Injuries Qualify for Workers' Comp in Ohio?

 Prompt incident reports filed with the employer

-Medical records from doctors or specialists
+Medical provider records from authorized doctors

 Witness testimony or workplace video evidence